-Analysis | What we just learned about the 2016 campaign from the redacted Mueller report
+Analysis | What we learned about the 2016 campaign from the redacted Mueller report

 • Trump and his campaign were very focused on obtaining emails that Clinton had deleted from her server.
 (She says her attorneys determined the emails were not related to her work at the State Department and therefore needn’t be preserved.)
 The campaign planned a press strategy on the possible release of the emails by WikiLeaks.
 (I/54)

-• About five hours after Trump publicly called on Russia to release emails from Hillary Clinton’s private server, Russian hackers tried for the first time to access it.
+• About five hours after Trump publicly called on Russia to release emails from Clinton’s private server, Russian hackers tried for the first time to access it.
 (I/49)

-• Shortly after that, Trump asked people associated with his campaign, including Flynn, to try to obtain them.
+• Shortly after that, Trump asked people associated with his campaign, including Michael Flynn, to try to obtain them.
 That kicked off an external effort involving multiple parties to obtain and publish the files.
 One man, Peter Smith, raised money to do so.
 (I/62)

-• Another person, Barbara Leeden, believed that she’d obtained the files.
+• Another person, Barbara Leeden, said she had obtained the files.
 Erik Prince, founder of the company Blackwater and brother to Education Secretary Betsy DeVos, provided money to determine the authenticity of the files, which were fake.
 (I/64)

 Contacts with WikiLeaks

-• A writer named Ted Malloch who has a relationship with conservative writer Jerome Corsi told Corsi in August that he’d made a connection with Assange and learned that hacked emails from Podesta would be published before the election.
-(Note that this is before Mueller’s team believes that WikiLeaks had those files.)
+• A writer named Ted Malloch, who has a relationship with conservative writer Jerome Corsi, discussed with Corsi an assertion, apparently made by Stone, that hacked emails from Podesta would be published before the election.
+(Note that this is before Mueller’s team believes WikiLeaks had those files.)
+MAlloch himself never made contact with WikiLeaks.
 (I/56)

-• When Corsi asked Malloch to contact WikiLeaks in late July (apparently at the request of Trump ally Roger Stone, who was himself asked to reach out by a campaign official), Corsi suggested that British politician Nigel Farage might have a connection.
+• When Corsi asked Malloch to contact WikiLeaks in late July (apparently at the request of Trump ally Roger Stone, who was asked by a campaign official to contact WikiLeaks), Corsi suggested that British politician Nigel Farage might have a connection.
 Corsi, Stone and Farage had dined at the Republican convention a few days prior.
 (I/55)

 Contacts with Russians

-• Trump attorney Michael Cohen’s outreach to Russian President Vladimir Putin’s spokesperson, Dmitry Peskov, about facilitating the development of a real estate project in Moscow failed because he typed the email address incorrectly.
-He later spoke with Elena Poliakova, the spokesperson’s personal assistant.
+• Trump attorney Michael Cohen’s outreach to Russian President Vladimir Putin’s spokesman, Dmitry Peskov, about facilitating the development of a real estate project in Moscow failed because he typed the email address incorrectly.
+He later spoke with Elena Poliakova, the spokesman’s personal assistant.
 (I/74-75)

 • Someone who knew Ivanka Trump through the fashion industry sent Ivanka and Trump invitations from a Russian deputy prime minister to an economic conference being held in St. Petersburg in 2016.
 The invitation was declined.
 (I/78-79)

-• Trump campaign adviser George Papadopoulos and Sergei Millian — believed to have been a source for information in the dossier of reports compiled by Christopher Steele — were first in contact in mid-July.
-The next month, Million offered Papadopoulos “disruptive technology” that might help Papadopoulos’ “political work.”
+• Trump campaign adviser George Papadopoulos and Sergei Millian were first in contact in mid-July.
+The next month, Millian offered Papadopoulos “disruptive technology” that might help Papadopoulos’s “political work.”
 (I/94-95)

 • When campaign adviser Carter Page was in Moscow in July, Russian officials discussed meeting with him.
-Peskov declined, writing in an email that “Specialists say that he is far from being the main one.
+Peskov declined, writing in an email: “Specialists say that he is far from being the main one.
 So I better not initiate a meeting in the Kremlin.”
 (I/100)

-• Mueller’s team found no evidence that Sessions and Sergey Kislyak had any significant conversation at an event at the Mayflower Hotel event in April 2016.
+• Mueller’s team found no evidence that former attorney general Jeff Sessions and Sergey Kislyak had any significant conversation at an event at the Mayflower Hotel event in April 2016.
 (I/107)